pedromassango/build_context/README.md

 * `context.overline`

 #### From `Scaffold` class.
 Handle your scaffold in their `context`.
-Note: those must be called in the context of a `Scaffold` widget otherwise you might have errors.
+Note: those must be called in the context of a `Scaffold` widget, otherwise you might have errors.

 * `context.openDrawer()`
 * `context.openEndDrawer()`